zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 where sample locations \\(s_i\\) are distributed according to the [PDF](https://en.wikipedia.org/wiki/Probability_density_function) \\(p\\).

 We can [importance sample](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration/Importance_Sampling.html) the integrand according to the analytic product \\(\sigma_t T\\) (effectively, by assuming that the rest of the integrand varies slowly).
-In order to turn it into a valid PDF, we must normalize this term over its domain (which, in our case, spans the range from 0 to \\(t\_{max}\\)):
+In order to turn it into a valid PDF, we must normalize this term over the domain of integration (which, in our case, spans the range from 0 to \\(t\_{max}\\)):

 $$ \tag{15} p(t | \lbrace \bm{x}, \bm{v} \rbrace)
     = \frac{\sigma_t(\bm{x}, \bm{v}, t) T(\bm{x}, \bm{v}, t)}{\int\_{0}^{t\_{max}} \sigma_t(\bm{x}, \bm{v}, s) T(\bm{x}, \bm{v}, s) ds}
     = \frac{\sigma_t(\bm{x}, \bm{v}, t) T(\bm{x}, \bm{v}, t)}{O(\bm{x}, \bm{v}, t\_{max})}. $$

-This radically simplifies evaluation of the estimate (again, for a single wavelength):
+This radically simplifies evaluation of the estimator (again, for a single wavelength):

 $$ \tag{16} L(\bm{x}, \bm{v}) \approx O(\bm{x}, \bm{v}, t\_{max}) \frac{1}{N} \sum\_{i=1}^{N} \alpha\_{ss}(\bm{x}, \bm{v}, s_i) L_s(\bm{x} + s_i \bm{v}, \bm{v}). $$

-It can be seen as a form of [premultiplied alpha blending](https://graphics.pixar.com/library/Compositing/) (where alpha is opacity), which explains why particle cards can be so convincing.
+This equation can be seen as a form of [premultiplied alpha blending](https://graphics.pixar.com/library/Compositing/) (where alpha is opacity), which explains why particle cards can be so convincing.
 Additionally, it offers yet another way to parametrize the attenuation coefficient - namely, by opacity at distance (which is similar to [transmittance at distance](https://blog.selfshadow.com/publications/s2015-shading-course/burley/s2015_pbs_disney_bsdf_notes.pdf) used by Disney).
+It appears to be the most RGB-rendering-friendly parametrization that I am aware of.

 In order to distribute the samples according to the PDF, we must be able to [invert](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration/Sampling_Random_Variables.html#TheInversionMethod) the [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) \\(P\\):